 A Director may, and the NEO on the request of a Director must, convene a Directors' meeting.

 Notice of a meeting of Directors must be given individually to each Director (except a Director on leave of absence approved by the Directors).
-Notice of a meeting of Directors may be given in person, or by post or by telephone, facsimile or other electronic means.
+Notice of a meeting of Directors may be given in person, or by post or by telephone, email or other electronic means.

-A Director may waive notice of a meeting of Directors by giving notice to that effect to the Company in person or by post or by telephone, facsimile or other electronic means.
+A Director may waive notice of a meeting of Directors by giving notice to that effect to the Company in person or by post or by telephone, email or other electronic means.

 A person who attends a meeting of Directors waives any objection that person may have in relation to a failure to give notice of the meeting.